 There is a growing awareness that BSL does not improve community safety and penalizes responsible dog owners and their family companions.
 Both the Netherlands and Italy have repealed their BSL in recent years.
 From January 2012-May 2013, three times as many American communities have either considered and rejected a breed- specific ordinance, or repealed an existing one, as have enacted BSL.
-Massachusetts, Nevada, Connecticut and Rhode Island have recently enacted state laws that prohibit their towns and counties from regulating dogs on the basis of breed.
+Massachusetts, Nevada, Connecticut , Rhode Island, and South Dakota have recently enacted state laws that prohibit their towns and counties from regulating dogs on the basis of breed.
 Seventeen states now prohibit BSL.
 The Obama Administration has announced its opposition to BSL, stating that “research shows that bans on certain types of dogs are largely ineffective and often a waste of public resources.”